 If you are one of those diehard fans, perhaps you have considered the idea of starting a poetry blog to connect with others who share your passion.
-While the thought can be overwhelming at first, here are some basic steps that will help you get organized and make blogging easier for you.
+While the thought can be overwhelming at first, here are some basic steps to help you get organized and make blogging easier.

 Step 1: Goals

-Before you start any type of blog, you need to decide what your goals are for your blog.
-Are you trying to make money blogging by selling advertising, or earn money through affiliate links?
-Do you just want a platform to share your thoughts and poems with others?
+Before you start any blog, you need to decide what your goals are for your blog.
+Are you trying to make money blogging by selling advertising or earn money through affiliate links?
+Do you want a platform to share your thoughts and poems with others?

 Since you found this blog, likely on Google, you are looking to make money with your poetry blog.
 And you should.

 Once you’ve determined your ultimate goal, it’s time to start planning.
 A lot of poetry blogs will cover specific topics, such as different poets or poems.
 Before you start your blog, make a list of related topics you plan to cover.

 For example, if you plan on writing about Walt Whitman’s Leaves of Grass, ensure you have at least ten posts scheduled within the next two weeks.
 That way, readers will know what to expect when they visit your blog.